ivotron/quiho-popper/paper/paper.md

      not find the root cause of regressions, it complements the information that an analyst has available to investigate further.

+Modeling based on application profiles has been studied before [@snavely_modeling_2001 ; @ghaith_profilebased_2013a ;
+@shen_automating_2015].
+In [@snavely_modeling_2001], the MAPS
+benchmark is used to characterize the performance of machines.
+These profiles are then convoluted with application traces obtained by the MetaSim tool in order to obtain a prediction on the performance of an application.
+In [@shen_automating_2015] the authors use randomized optimization (genetic algorithms) to systematically explore the parameter space of an application in order to create a record of `<input, runtime>` pairs. _quiho_ can be used in this case to augment the available information and have an IRUP associated to the inputs of the application under study.

+**Performance Profile Visualization**.
+An IRUP can be used to visualize performance and thus have a resemblance with a flame graph [@gregg_flame_2016].
+In [@bezemer_understanding_2015] the authors introduce the concept of differential flame grahps, which can be used to visually compare the changes between two or more flame graphs.
+A similar approach could be applied to IRUPs in order to visualize the differences between two flame graphs.

+**Inducing Performance Regressions**.
+In [@chen_exploratory_2017], the authors analyzed the code repositories of two open source projects in order to device a way of systematically inducing performance regressions.
+In our methodology, we instrument an application in order to parametrize performance and control when an application changes its performance characteristics as a way of testing methods that are aimed at detecting these changes.

-## Decision Trees In Performance Engineering
+**Decision Trees In Performance Engineering**.
 In [@jung_detecting_2006] the authors use decision trees to detect anomalies and predict performance SLO violations.
 They validate their approach using a TPC-W workload in a multi-tiered setting.
 In [@shang_automated_2015], the authors use performance counters to build a regression model aimed at filtering out irrelevant performance counters.
-In [@nguyen_automated_2012a], the approach is similar but statistical process control techniques are employed instead.
+In [@nguyen_automated_2012a ; nguyen], the approach is similar but statistical process control techniques are employed instead.

 In the case of _quiho_, the goal is to use decision trees as a way of obtaining feature performance, thus, as opposed to what it's proposed